oVirt/ovirt-site/source/feature/nagios-integration.html.md

 Currently, administrators of gluster deployments have no easy mechanism to track the health of a Gluster installation - that is, when a brick goes down, split brain occurs, disk is full etc. oVirt provides a poll based mechanism that uses the existing Gluster CLI to identify the volume's status and node status.
 This is not sufficient to get data about the issues like split-brain, quota exceeded etc. Also, there's a 5 min polling interval for brick status and hence the data displayed in oVirt may be considered stale.
 We need to provide an efficient way for:

 *   Monitoring of critical entities such as hosts, networking, volumes, clusters and services
 *   Alerting when critical infrastructure components fail and recover, providing administrators with notice of important events.
 Notification for Alerts can be delivered via email, SNMP.
 Alerts can be either seen on Nagios UI or on oVirt UI
 *   Reports providing a historical record of service outages, events and notifications for later review, through Nagios UI interface.
 *   Trending graphs and reports

-Since most enterprises already have or are familiar with existing monitoring frameworks like Nagios, we plan to integrate our monitoring solution with these, so that adoption is easier and time to market is much lesser.
+Since most enterprises already have or are familiar with existing monitoring frameworks like Nagios, we plan to integrate our monitoring solution with these.

 ## Owner